ivanStraltsou/code-wars/katas/present-scanner/readme.md

 ####Description:

 New year is coming.
-It’s magic time, when everybody will get presents.
+Itâ€™s magic time, when everybody will get presents.
 It is prohibited to open them till the morning of the 1st of January, however everybody wants to know what is inside.
-You behaved well all the year and you have a wish list
+You behaved well all the year and you have a wish list.
 You know the size of pack, its weight and you can hear if present clatters.
-Try to guess what are the presents.
+Try to guess what is inside the package.

 ####Rule: